Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Even in King James English, this is clear.
-We will be getting into the Biblical Hebrew to sharpen the answer to the delicate but vital question why were humans created in the image of God, with His likeness, after His kind.
+We will be getting into the Biblical Hebrew to sharpen the answer to the delicate but vital question: why were humans created in the image of God, with His likeness, after His kind?

 Let me point out that I’ve used contextual corroboration (animals after their kind involves the identical principle as humans created after the image of God) to point out this fundamental Bible teaching.
 I will give you the Biblical Hebrew for these words and other contexts that confirm this Bible teaching.
-In fact, as you read the Bible now, just keeping this one puzzle piece in mind will open up a lot of comprehension.
+As you read the Bible now, just keeping this one puzzle piece in mind will open up a lot of comprehension.
 And we’re only just beginning to garner some fundamentals in Gen 1 and 2.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
-No obligations, total privacy, unsubscribe if you want.
-Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life
+No obligations, total privacy, unsubscribe anytime, if you want.

-Unlock Bible meaning via Biblical Hebrew… with no fuss.
-The free video course that puts you in the driver’s seat to navigate the Bible as never before.
+Online Study Courses to Unlock Bible meaning via Biblical Hebrew… with no fuss.
+Free video courses that put you in the driver’s seat to navigate the Bible as never before.
 Join now